Haydeni0/dht22/README.md

-# Robust Adafruit DHT22 sensor reader
+# Robust Adafruit DHT22 sensor reader in C++, using wiringPi

 ## Why is this "robust"?